-\begin{example} The four isolating blocks in Figure \ref{fig:first-example-BD} (left) form a block decomposition $\BD=\{B_1,B_2,B_3,B_4\}$ of simplicial complex $K$ for multivector field~$\cV$, while the three isolated invariant sets shown in the middle panel form Morse decomposition $\MD=\{M_1,M_2,M_3\}$.
-In particular, in this example $\BD$ covers $\MD$, that is $\BDmd=\MD$.
-The graph on the right in Figure \ref{fig:first-example-BD} shows the flow induced partial order on $\PP$. \qedex \end{example}
+\begin{example} The four isolating blocks in Figure \ref{fig:first-example-BD} (left) form a block decomposition $\BD=\{B_1,B_2,B_3,B_4\}$ of $K$ for multivector field~$\cV$, and the three isolated invariant sets shown in the right panel form the Morse decomposition $\MD=\{M_1,M_2,M_3\}$.
+In particular, $\BD$ covers $\MD$, that is $\BDmd=\MD$.
+The graph in the middle of Figure \ref{fig:first-example-BD} shows the flow induced partial order on $\PP$. \qedex \end{example}

-Morse decomposition $\cM$ of $S$ is said to be the \emph{finest} if for any other Morse decomposition $\cM'$ of $S$ we have $\MD\inscr\MD'$.
+A Morse decomposition $\cM$ of $S$ is said to be the \emph{finest} if for any other Morse decomposition $\cM'$ of $S$ we have $\MD\inscr\MD'$.
 We define the \emph{finest block decomposition} and the \emph{finest block partition} analogously.
 In particular, the finest Morse decomposition and the finest block decomposition coincide.

-Finally, we evoke the result showing that the finest block partition, which always exists, can be easily obtained from $\dgV$, which in turns, gives the finest Morse decomposition.
+Finally, we evoke the result showing that the finest block partition, which always exists, can be easily obtained from $\dgV$, which in turn, gives the finest Morse decomposition.
 The following theorem is a direct consequence of the proof of \cite[Theorem~7.3]{LKMW2022} and Proposition \ref{prop:block_to_Morse_decomposition}. \begin{theorem}[Decomposition by \scc] Let $\cV$ be a multivector field on $X$.
 Then the family of strongly connected components of the graph $\dgV$ forms the finest block partition $\BD$ of $X$ with respect to $\cV$.
 Moreover, $\indMD{\BD}$ is the finest Morse decomposition of $X$. \end{theorem}